 The MHSA First Step to Success (FSS) was initially implemented as an Innovation Project.
 In 2019, with stakeholder approval, the FSS program transitioned from an innovation project to a prevention program as a component of the ICBHS Mental Health Services Act (MHSA) Prevention and Early Interventions (PEI) programs.
 The FSS program meets the PEI priority populations and areas and implements strategies/interventions to reduce negative outcomes.
 The FSS program utilizes an educational intervention model as a vehicle to develop a collaborative relationship between mental health and education to provide services to underserved children ages 4 to 6.
-Mental health staff are co-located in the classrooms and provide positive reinforcement utilizing Positive Behavioral Intervention and Services (PBIS) to children who have been identified/referred by the teacher.
-The interventions are designed to assist children in developing pro-social skills that will assist them in being successful at school, home and in the community.
+Mental health staff are co-located in the classrooms and provide positive reinforcement utilizing Positive Behavioral Interventions are designed to assist children in developing pro-social skills that will assist them in being successful at school, home and in the community.
 The goal of the FSS program is to prevent mental illness from developing.